were produced in total in the Bay Area in 2024

 While housing construction increased over the past decade, production in recent years continues to lag behind the rates reached during the 2000s.

-In the immediate aftermath of the Great Recession, housing production reached historic lows in 2010 with only 7,000 units produced.
-A decade later, production had more than doubled to nearly 17,000 units in 2020.
-Throughout the latter half of the 2010s, demand for housing in the Bay Area grew along with high rates of job creation and ensuing population growth.
-However, housing construction in 2021 was still below the production rates achieved in the late 1990s and early 2000s.
+Housing production in the Bay Area hit a low of 7,000 units in 2010 after the Great Recession.
+By 2020, it had more than doubled to nearly 17,000 units annually.
+Despite a rebound after the pandemic dip, production in the 2020s remains below late 1990s and early 2000s levels.
 This reflects that the region has not been producing the housing needed to keep up with demand, a consistent trend over the past several decades that has resulted in a generally constrained housing supply.

 Historical Trend for Housing Production